anxiousbilla/JetpackComposeDemoApp/README.md

 - LazyGrid
 - Top app bar and navigation drawer
 - Scaffold
 - Bottom sheet

----

-### Not included, should be included:
+## Not included in this demo app code, should be included:
 - Snackbar
 - Pagination